-While a fetus develops in the womb, a small opening exists between the two upper chambers of the heart (the atria).
+While a fetus develops in the womb, a small opening exists between the two upper chambers of the heart called the atria.
 This opening is called the foramen ovale.
 The purpose of the foramen ovale is to help circulate blood through the heart.
-A fetus does not use its own lungs.
-Instead, it relies on the mother to oxygenate the blood.
+A fetus doesn’t use their own lungs to oxygenate their blood.
+They rely on their mother’s circulation to provide oxygen to their blood from the placenta.
 The foramen ovale helps blood circulate more quickly in the absence of lung function.

-When a baby is born and the lungs begin to work, pressure inside the heart usually causes the foramen ovale to close.
-It may not happen for a year or two.
+When your baby is born and their lungs begin to work, the pressure inside their heart usually causes the foramen ovale to close.
+Sometimes it may not happen for a year or two.
 In some people, the closure may never happen at all, resulting in PFO.

-Most of the time, there is no need to pursue the diagnosis of a PFO.
-However, if your doctor feels a diagnosis is necessary, an echocardiogram may be performed.
-This is a technique that uses sound waves to image the heart.
+Most of the time, there’s no need to pursue the diagnosis of a PFO.
+However, if your doctor feels a diagnosis is necessary, they may recommend an echocardiogram.
+This technique uses sound waves to get an image of your heart.

-If the hole cannot be seen on a standard echocardiogram, a bubble test may be performed.
-In this test, saltwater solution is injected during the echocardiogram.
-The doctor then watches to see if bubbles pass between the two chambers of the heart.
+If your doctor can’t see the hole on a standard echocardiogram, they may perform a bubble test.
+In this test, they inject a saltwater solution during the echocardiogram.
+Your doctor then watches to see if bubbles pass between the two chambers of your heart.

-In most cases, there are no symptoms and no complications in individuals with PFO.
+In most cases, people with PFO have no symptoms or complications.
 PFO is usually not a concern unless you have other heart conditions.

-Some people with PFO may be more likely to form blood clots.
-Clots may also be more likely to pass through the PFO and get stuck in the arteries of the brain.
-However, most people with PFO will not have a stroke.
+Small blood clots may pass through the PFO and get stuck in the arteries of the brain in some people.
+However, most people with PFO won’t have a stroke.

 There may be a connection between PFO and migraines.
 Migraines are very severe headaches that can be accompanied by blurred vision, shimmering lights, and blind spots.
-Some patients who have had a PFO surgically corrected report a reduction in migraines (Mayo Clinic).
+Some people who have had a PFO surgically corrected report a reduction in migraines.

 In most cases of PFO, no treatment is necessary.

-Adult patients with PFO who have experienced blood clots or strokes may need surgery to close the hole.
-Medication to thin the blood and prevent clot formation may also be prescribed instead of surgery.
+Adults with PFO who’ve had blood clots or strokes may need surgery to close the hole.
+Medication to thin blood and prevent clots from forming may also be prescribed instead of surgery.